 Next door is a small Chinese temple, Wei Tuo Fa Gong Temple.
 As you head towards the Ketam Mountain Bike Park, a recently developed (45) 2008-hectare park with 10 km of mountain bike trails, you will pass the so-called German Girl Shrine.

 To summarize the history of this sanctuary, it dates back to the First World War.
-There was then on Island Ubin a piece of land on which a German family who owned a coffee plantation had settled.
-If the owners are identified as Daniel Brandt and Hermann Muhlingan, the identity of their daughter remained unknown.
+At that time, there was a plot of land on Pulau Ubin where a German family had settled and owned a coffee plantation.
+While the owners are identified as Daniel Brandt and Hermann Muhlingan, the identity of their daughter remains unknown.

 When war broke out, the British army rounded up the German plantation owner and his family.
 His frightened daughter (about 18 at the time) fled into the woods.
 The rest of his family was sent to a detention center in Singapore.
 A few days later, the girl's body was found dead by plantation workers.